PengChen11/LeetCode-algorithms-data-structures/README.md

 My solution won't be the best solution, so if you have a better idea, please reach out to me.

-**Note: Do not rush to submit your solution to LeetCode and see whether it works or not.
-If it doesn't, it count against your over all submit/passing ratio.**
+**Note: Do not rush to submit your solution to LeetCode, just to test out whether it works or not.
+If it doesn't, it count against your over all submit/passing ratio.
+Is it bad?
+I don't know.
+But I don't like to see my raito being lowered.**

 ___

 ## Algorithms

 1. [Two pointers](algorithms/1_two_pointers/1_two_pointers.md)
+    - This collection has 7 challenges.

 ___